 View my gallery of images from the region taken on a recent trip.

-Whilst colour is in abundance in this part of Spain, the mountain side swathes of yellows and reds can be exchanged for a more refrained look at revealing the autumnal hues.
-Using careful framing you’ll learn how to balance greens with a vibrant colour.
+Whilst colour is in abundance in this part of Spain, the mountainside swathes of yellows and reds can be exchanged for a more refrained look at revealing the autumnal hues.
+Using careful framing you’ll learn how to balance greens with vibrant colour.
 The eye leans towards tonal range within a scene rather than a vast expanse of one colour.
 Learning to balance reds and greens in a scene will lead to more interesting images.

 Gorbea Park at altitude lends itself to the possibilities of morning mist.
 Tall trees offer the perfect foil for light to descend through.
-Photographers will often say they cannot photograph in sunlight but there are exceptions and this one such situation.
+Photographers will often say they cannot photograph in sunlight but there are exceptions and this is one such situation.
 Learning how to control your exposure will be key to stopping highlights from burning out.
 Bracketing is another solution to rendering the scene as full as you see it.